-Today Nikon launches the D780 full-frame DSLR camera body.
-The nikon D780 is a high-performance upgrade to the Nikon D750.
-In their announcement today Nikon also reveal a new F mount telephoto zoom, a Z mount 70-200mm f2.8 and a powerhouse superzoom compact camera: The Nikon P950.
+The Nikon D780 is a high-performance full-frame upgrade to the Nikon D750.
+Nikon announced the D780 alongside a new F mount telephoto zoom, a Z mount 70-200mm f2.8 and a powerhouse superzoom compact camera: Nikon P950.

 The D780 is a powerful camera for photography and film-making.
 Features that are updated from the D750 include, ISO range, AF systems, and video resolution making 4k UHD movie recording possible.
 The D780 has a 24.5 megapixel sensor and is compatible with Nikon F mount FX and DX lenses.

 The D780 is a fast camera shooting up to 7fps through the viewfinder, and 12fps in silent live-view, with a focus system to match.
 Nikon have combined the AF systems of the D750 and the Z6 mirrorless camera: Z6 live view AF-system allows Eye detection to keep your subjects sharp and low-light AF capable of locking onto a subject at an incredibly gloomy -6 EV*.
 Photographers shooting through the viewfinder should experience flagship focus tracking standards from the D780 using the 51 point phase-detection AF system.

 Sensitivity of the sensor is essential, if we expect the camera to focus in very low light the images must also be worth recording.
 To make this possible Nikon have extended the native ISO range to 51,200 (from 12,800 on the D750) and the extended ISO range can reach 204,800.